 In the nine trials using good allocation concealment, there was no detected effect of hypothermia treatment on death, whereas in the trials that did not conceal allocation there was a 38% reduction in the risk of death.
 Hypothermia for traumatic head injury.
 Cochrane Database of Systematic Reviews 2009.

 There is evidence that over 80% of trials have unclear allocation concealment.
 Trials in which allocation was inadequately concealed reported estimates that were between 7% and 40% larger than effects in trials in which allocation was adequately concealed, although the size and direction of the effect were not predictable.
 A simulation of trials showed that, due to knowledge of previous allocations, as many as 1 in 5 trials could conclude that there was a difference when in fact there was not.

 Trials with inadequate allocation concealment yield estimates that are up to 40% larger than those that do not.
 Empirical evidence of bias.
 JAMA.
 1995.

 Some standard methods of ensuring concealment of group allocation prior to allocation include sequentially numbered, opaque, sealed envelopes (SNOSE); sequentially numbered containers; pharmacy controlled allocation; and central allocation.

-Where cluster randomisation or minimisation are used in the allocation to treatment of control groups, it may not be possible to prevent future allocations from being predictable and thus concealment might not be adequate.
-In such cases, pre-defined statistical adjustments (e.g. covariate analysis) can be considered and again should be reported in trial publications.
+Where cluster randomisation or minimisation are used in the allocation to treatment or control groups, it may not be possible to prevent future allocations being predictable and thus concealment might not be adequate.
+In such cases, pre-defined statistical adjustments (e.g. covariate analysis) can be considered and should be reported in trial publications.

 Researchers should try to understand the reasons for allocation concealment and the problems that can arise if a robust trial protocol including allocation concealment is not followed.
 Allocation concealment procedures should also be specified in a trial’s protocol, and reported in detail in any publication of the trial’s results.